mrismanaziz/Reforestation/README.md

-## I gave all my dead batteries away today, free of charge.
+## I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.